i-MSCP/plugins/incubator/RoundcubePlugins/README.md

 	# plugins/RoundcubePlugins/config.php

-After you made your config changes, don't forget to to update the plugin list.
+After you made your config changes, don't forget to update the plugin list.

 	- Login into the panel as admin and go to the plugin management interface
 	- Update the plugin list